Elive2/OriginalBeat/docs/CodingGuidelines.md

  All files are commited to git.

 # Project Structure:
  The project structure will eveolve over time.
+For now, the main generation engine is housed in the /engine directory while all frontend and backend code for the web app are housed under the /web directory.

 # Documentation:
  We should try and use the pydoc module whenever possible to automate the documentation of our modules.